 1. Accessibility

-Nestled in the Alps of Upper Austria, Hallstatt makes a great day trip from Salzburg or stop between Salzburg and Vienna.
+Nestled in the Alps of Upper Austria, Hallstatt makes a great day trip from Salzburg or a stop between Salzburg and Vienna.

 Getting To Hallstatt From Salzburg